Skyleret/obsidian-webcalendar-tasks-manager/README.md

 # obsidian-webcalendar-tasks-manager
-Pull tasks from webcal:// calendar subscriptions and add them to your obsidian daily note
+Pull tasks from webcal:// calendar subscriptions and add them to your obsidian daily note This is developed through deepseek V3 0324 served through openrouter.ai

 ---
 # iCalendar Task Sync for Obsidian